 * Ink & Blood is the realization of a long-held desire to share Kaya’s publishing experience, built up over more than 25 years, with other editors and organizations by helping them to create their own imprints.
 It’s actually the second imprint we’ve created—our first, the Magpie Series, focuses on Korean literature in translation and was launched with Readymade Bodhisattva, the first ever English-language anthology of South Korean science fiction.
 Working on these new imprints is pushing us to actualize our ideas about how publishing is political—by which we mean, it’s a means of pushing people’s expectations about what books can do, what stories can do, what language can do.

 Viet Thanh Nguyen has always been a huge supporter of Kaya, and he became a member of our Board of Directors when we moved to Los Angeles.
 He’s also a founding member of the Diasporic Vietnamese Artist Collective (DVAN), which grew out of a writing group he created with Isabelle Pelaud.
 The primary catalyst for this collaboration between Kaya and DVAN was an angel donor, Stephen CuUnjieng, who first suggested that we take concrete steps towards working together organizationally—resulting in the Ink & Blood imprint, which will focus on diasporic Vietnamese writers in translation.
 CuUnjieng then provided generous funding to help seed the project.
-The first book to be translated in the Ink and Blood series will be Line Papin’s Les Os des Filles, which will launch in 2022.
+The first book to be translated in the Ink and Blood series will be Line Papin’s The Girl Before Her, which will be published this spring.